Est. 2026 — A weekly paper for the hunt

 That ritual's mostly gone, and the people trying to sell it back keep making it loud, paywalled, or both.
 Estate sales never got a paper in the first place — they live scattered across four websites nobody has time to check.
 This is the paper for them.

 Finders Weekly is small, honest, and built to stay that way.
 Classifieds for what's being sold.
 Want Ads for what you're hunting.
-The Morgue for what somebody spent a lifetime keeping.
+The Tally for what somebody spent a lifetime keeping.
 An editor's note when there's something worth saying.
 One email, Wednesday morning, free forever.
 Every generation is welcome at the garage sale.

 The Editor, Mid-Michigan Bureau

-Your Saturday, fixed.
+Your Thursday, fixed.

 Subscribe →